 The most notable difference between the Casper Hybrid and Wave Hybrid is their price-point.
 The former is considered very affordable compared to other hybrids, while the latter is much more expensive than average.
 Cost will likely influence the buyer’s decision more than any other factor.

-The Casper Essential is constructed with a polyfoam comfort layer, memory foam transitional layer, and high-density polyfoam support core.
-The mattress measures 11 inches thick, giving it a comparable profile to the Casper Hybrid, but the Essential has a medium-firm feel that rates at a 6 on the 1-10 firmness scale.
+The Casper Element is constructed with a polyfoam comfort layer a and high-density polyfoam support core.
+The mattress measures 10 inches thick, giving it a comparable profile to the Casper Hybrid, but the Element has a medium-firm feel that rates at a 6 on the 1-10 firmness scale.

-Like other all-foam beds, the Essential isolates motion transfer very well and does not make any noise.
-However, the Casper Hybrid’s coil system provides better overall support, especially for heavier individuals and side-sleepers, and it’s pressure-relieving abilities far exceed the Essential’s.
+Like other all-foam beds, the Element isolates motion transfer very well and does not make any noise.
+However, the Casper Hybrid’s coil system provides better overall support, especially for heavier individuals and side-sleepers, and it’s pressure-relieving abilities far exceed the Element’s.

 Casper Hybrid vs. DreamCloud

 The DreamCloud is a hybrid model constructed with a foam-padded Euro-top comfort layer, gel memory foam comfort layer, and pocketed coil support core.
 The DreamCloud is noticeably firmer than the Casper Hybrid.
 As a result, the latter is better suited to lightweight sleepers while the former provides better support for heavier individuals.

 The DreamCloud is also 3 inches thicker, making it a great option for those who prefer beds with very thick profiles.
 In terms of edge support, the DreamCloud and Casper Hybrid sink a fair amount when people sit along the perimeter.
 Both beds also provide very good temperature neutrality, but the Casper Hybrid’s less responsive surface allows it to isolate more motion transfer.